Sustained Dialogue Facilitation Training

 The Sustained Dialogue Facilitation Training is a FREE training to build your skills in identity awareness, relationship building, and facilitation.
-Faculty, staff and students are welcome.
 Sustained Dialogue Campus Network Trainer Jennifer Batton will engage attendees in facilitation skill development as well as deepen attendees' understanding of identity in the context of power, privilege and oppression.
 All attendees will walk away with a basic understanding of identity as well as techniques for moderating dialogue.
+This training provides attendees with the skill sets to succeed in our increasingly diverse workforce and communities.

-Registration will open this fall!
+Register today at http://msusd.weebly.com/trainings.html!
 This training is free and is open to all MSU students, faculty, or staff members.
+Breakfast and lunch will be provided over the weekend.

 Sustained Dialogue at MSU is comprised of students, faculty and staff who come together to thoughtfully dialogue about difference, similarity, and social change.
 By participating in engaged dialogue, the aim is to promote holistic understanding by bridging gaps between traditionally opposing groups.
 Sustained conversations encourage and embrace diversity, resulting in actions that are deliberate, thoughtful, and enduring.
 This group is part of a larger network called Sustained Dialogue Campus Network.